Lifers Group: Music Project

 Maxwell Melvins, who was transferred to the prison in 1987 and soon became a member of the Lifers Group, noticed that the at-risk youth in the Juvenile Awareness Program, while waiting in line for their transportation, would be free-styling or singing popular rap songs.
-He came up with the idea for the Lifers Group to create a rap album to help convey their message to the youth.
+He as well as others came up with the idea for the Lifers Group to create a rap album, to help convey their message to the youth.
 The lead administrators of the Lifers Group had become incarcerated many years before the genre of rap music was created, so they were unsure of Melvins' proposal, but they eventually approved his idea of using music as a means of outreach and fundraising for the program.

 The group's music industry career began when Melvins contacted producer David Funken Klein, the newly appointed head of Disney Music Group's rap subsidiary Hollywood Basic.
 Lifers Group's Lifers Group EP became Hollywood Basic's inaugural release in 1991, accompanied by a short documentary, Lifers Group World Tour: Rahway Prison, That's It.

 Rahway State Prison's Corrections Officer Lieutenant Alan August performed with the Lifers Group in their music videos and served as their logistics coordinator, helping them take care of things outside of the prison that they could not be allowed to do.
 In 1991 Richard Wormser, who wrote many books about the troubles of poverty, race, and discrimination, published Lifers: Learn the Truth at the Expense of Our Sorrow.

 In 1993 Melvins was transferred to a different prison.
 The corrections department did not inform Melvins or the public why the transfer occurred, other than saying "there's no ulterior motive for moving Maxwell".
 Salaam Ismial, president of the non-profit National United Youth Council, felt the transfer was inappropriate and planned to write a letter to the corrections department asking them "to make a decision of bringing this young man back to where he was doing good work."
 For Melvins, the transfer created barriers of communication that impeded him from continuing his music project.